python/devguide/parser.rst

 The <token_location> part indicates the current index in the token array, the
 <rule_name> part indicates what rule is being parsed and the <alternative> part
-indicates what alternative withing that rule is being attempted.
+indicates what alternative within that rule is being attempted.

 References